 I could tell the boys didn’t really share my enthusiasm for spending a few days in Rotorua.
 The notoriously smelly city in the North Island of New Zealand is built on top of a geothermal hotspot and it is this hotspot that has led to Rotorua acquiring the nickname of Sulphur City.
 While this means you’ll likely spend your entire time in the city having your nostrils assaulted by the pungent smell of rotten eggs, it also means that Rotorua has some pretty incredible sights.

 It was this geothermal activity, visible in pockets scattered all over the city, that had me rather desperate to visit.
 In and around Rotorua, you can find bubbling mud pools, a near-constant stream of steam erupting from geysers, thermal lakes, massive craters, hissing steam from the vents at the side of the road and some of the craziest colours I’ve ever seen.

-Dave and Dustin had both been to Rotorua before, they’d experienced the smells, seen the bizarre scenery and weren’t too keen to return.
-I’m sure their trip to Yellowstone last year had them even less enthusiastic about visiting.
+Dave had both been to Rotorua before, he’d experienced the smells, seen the bizarre scenery and wasn’t too keen to return.

-Seeing that I was being forced into all kinds of hiking activities during my time in New Zealand, I wouldn’t allow them to say no to a visit to Rotorua.
+Seeing that I was being forced into all kinds of hiking activities during my time in New Zealand, I wouldn’t allow him to say no to a visit to Rotorua.

 And that was how I ended up at Waimangu Volcanic Valley, my half-broken camera in hand, fingers gripped firmly over my nose.